euan-forrester/photo-recommender/README.md

 - Look into how to lock versions of python dependencies of our dependencies (rather than just the packages we explicitly reference)
 - Have the prod load balancer only listen on https
 - Encrypt SQS messages in prod
-- Use templating lib for outputting HTML from API server
 - Centralize logging and make it searchable.
 Maybe like this: https://aws.amazon.com/solutions/centralized-logging/
 - Make puller-flickr only get incremental updates since the last time it ran, rather than pulling all data every time
 - Make puller-flickr look for deletions of favorites
 - Investigate transaction usage in the batch database writer: what batch size should we use? is there a better transaction isolation level to use to help concurrency?
-- Add auth to API server - use AWS API gateway?
-- Audit for XSS attacks
 - Add CSRF token
 - Make frontend vendor file smaller (it's mostly bootstrap): https://bootstrap-vue.js.org/docs/#tree-shaking-with-module-bundlers
   - See also https://medium.com/js-dojo/how-to-reduce-your-vue-js-bundle-size-with-webpack-3145bf5019b7